-After Iowa Debacle, Left's Tech Experts Say Dems Need A Strategic Shakeup
+After Iowa Debacle, Tech Experts Who Aid Progressives Call For A Strategic Shake-Up

 But Ann Lewis, chief technology officer for MoveOn.org, says that cyclical fundraising cycles continue to affect progressive tech vendors.

-One particular challenge she's noticed: A lot of the money for tech arrives in September, just two months before a November election.
+One particular challenge she has noticed: A lot of the money for tech arrives in September, just two months before a November election.

 "That's often not enough time to really take advantage of the surge of funding in software teams," she says.